C-Otto/BitBook/documentation/lnd.md

 ### Unspent Outputs
 Using `lncli listunspent` you can get a list of all unspent outputs managed by lnd.
 As such, BitBook should mark these addresses as owned (with the description "lnd").
-You can do this using the command `lnd-add-unspent-outputs`:
+You can do this using the command `lnd-add-from-unspent-outputs`:

 1. first create the JSON file using lnd: `$ lncli listunspent > lnd-unspent.json`
 2. transfer the JSON file to the host where you are running BitBook: `$ scp server:/home/lnd/lnd-unspent.json /tmp/`